 The platform also delivers any relevant records pertaining to the vehicle's relation with the grey market, recycling facilities or insurance loss or probable total loss.
 Autocheck delivers records of manufacturer buybacks or lemons, as well as reports on whether the vehicle is rebuilt or rebuildable.

-Autocheck also provides any relevant NHTSA (National Highway Traffic Safety Administration) records that may be associated with the car, like branded title data.
+Autocheck also provides any relevant NHTSA (National Highway Traffic Safety Administration) records that may be associated with the car.
 That way you can buy with confidence, knowing that your vehicle has passed safety standards.

 As we mentioned, AutoCheck is cheaper than Carfax; a current single report is $24.99, 25 reports over 21 days is $49.99 and the 300-limit plan is $99.99.
 That's why many dealers use Autocheck.
 It's undoubtedly the more frugal option, however, the reports aren't as robust.